 When a great man dies, it is as though a library has burned

-Two of humanity’s greatest gifts are: the ability to reason, and the ability to empathize.
+Two of humanity’s greatest gifts are: the ability to reason, and the capacity for empathy.
 As they are very nearly opposing qualities, you rarely find advanced forms of both coexisting comfortably within a single individual.
 Oliver Sacks was that rare exception, and this made him a uniquely compelling personality.

 A doctor by trade, an author by choice, Dr. Sacks made his mark in the world of popular literature with series of fascinating, often stirring accounts of neurological oddities he had encountered in his practice.
 The most well-known of these, The Man who Mistook his Wife for a Hat, became an instant best-seller when it was published in 1985, and made Sacks a household name.
 He is also known as the inspiration for the movie Awakenings, a somewhat fictionalized version of his 1973 book of the same name.